BeltonAlberto/js-shorthands-and-tricks/README.md

 }
 ```
 #### Shorthand:
 ```javascript
 const answer = myAge > 30 ? "above 30" : "below 30";
 ```
-You can also nest your `if` statement like this:
+You can also nest your `if` statements like this:
 ```javascript
 const answer = myAge > 30 ? "above 30" : myAge < 20 ? "below 20" : "between  30 - 20";
 ```